Post Author: Eugene Nagawiecki

 Photo albums are a professional photography studio's best friend.There are high-quality printing labs with a standard that will do your photography justice and guarantee that it will last.

-If a photographer partners with a printing lab that doesn’t advertise its brand or prices publicly they are free to adjust the post-production; pre-sale price to reflect their desired profit margin and/or their clients’.
-Also, with albums come endless additional add-on details which can enhance a product and client experience while at the same time provide for an understandably higher price and, therefore, profit point.
+If a photographer partners with a printing lab that doesn’t advertise its brand or prices publicly, they are free to adjust the post-production and pre-sale price to reflect their desired profit margin and/or their clients.
+Also, with albums come endless additional add-on details which can enhance a product and client experience while at the same time providing for an understandably higher price and, therefore, profit point.
 This is something that is not so possible with a simple USB.
-Not to mention with albums photographers always have the option to make the best of both worlds and bundle albums with USBs.
+Not to mention with albums, photographers always have the option to make the best of both worlds and bundle albums with USBs.

 In fact, this strategy of including a USB with an album can help lure in the younger generation while simultaneously feeling like a friendly bonus.
-Of course this too has the freedom of adjustable price points controllable by the photographer.
+Of course, this, too, has the freedom of adjustable price points controllable by the photographer.
 Another point of note is that photographers offering a healthy range of albums appear more prepared and professional.
-This in itself is helpful to secure potential clients but also gives you as a photographer just another reasonable excuse to charge a bit more for your services in general, if you so choose.
+This in itself is helpful to secure potential clients but also gives you as a photographer another reasonable excuse to charge a bit more for your services in general, if you so choose.

-After all, as I’m sure you already know- but it’s important to remember- when it comes to photographs, photo equipment, and photo albums the old adage remains true: you get what you pay for.
-So don’t get surprised, or disappointed; but instead listen to that initial skeptical instinct you get when seeing an idea of a product you know should be worth more to be quality.
-(Resist the urge, step away, and seek the product that is more appropriately priced.
+After all, as I’m sure you already know- but it’s important to remember- when it comes to photographs, photo equipment, and photo albums, the old adage remains true: you get what you pay for.
+So don’t get surprised or disappointed; instead, listen to that initial skeptical instinct you get when seeing an idea of a product you know should be worth more to be quality.
+(Resist the urge, step away, and seek the more appropriately priced product.
 The actual quality product.
 Or the business partner you are sure has the pockets deep enough to have the best available equipment).

 Albums are Cherished.
 Family.
 Heirlooms.